 My name is Mark S. Rubinstein, and it is my job to protect the rights of people just like you.
 As a sole practitioner, I can focus intensely on your case without distraction.
 At Mark S. Rubinstein, P.C., you are more than the case number that you would be to the average overworked public defender – you are a valued client whose freedom and whose reputation are worth fighting for.

 My experience as a Colorado criminal defense lawyer allows me to handle a wide variety of criminal cases, including both misdemeanors and felonies, white-collar crimes, violent crimes, theft, and drug offenses.
 I understand the nuances of the Western Colorado court systems, and I have worked with the local prosecutors on many occasions.
 I have secured acquittals for many of my clients and advantageous plea bargains for many more.

 Criminal cases are unlike any other legal proceedings.
 They involve a unique and complex set of procedural rules, numerous statutes, cumbersome case law, and skillful negotiation.
 Experience, though, may count more than anything.
 Our office is proud to have successfully defended Coloradoans against many unfair, unfounded, or unproven criminal charges.
 We have helped people just like you face down terrifying accusations and still maintain their freedom, their dignity, and their good names.
 Each day of your life matters and each ought to be lived to the fullest.
 We understand that, and that’s why we fight for you.

-As your Colorado criminal attorney, I can defend you against any of these criminal charges, as well as a wide range of other accusations:
+As your Colorado criminal defense attorney, I can defend you against any of these criminal charges, as well as a wide range of other accusations: